WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: The World Knowledge-Informed Semantic Evaluation (WISE) Benchmark

 \subsection{Discovering the Deep Visual Language Alignment Bottlenecks of Traditional Evaluation}

 Existing metrics such as CLIP-Score~\citep{hessel2021clipscore} and VQA-Score~\citep{li2024genai} offer partial solutions for evaluating text-to-image alignment, but both fall short when faced with complex, knowledge-intensive prompts.
-CLIP-Score, constrained by CLIP’s bag-of-words limitation, struggles with compositional semantics and relational reasoning.
-VQA-Score improves on this by leveraging likelihood estimation via question answering, but still lacks sensitivity to implicit visual understanding and world knowledge grounding.To address these limitations, we propose a multi-faceted evaluation protocol to rigorously assess the quality of generated images, focusing on four key aspects: Consistency, Realism, Aesthetic Quality, and a composite metric, WiScore.
+CLIP-Score, constrained by CLIP's bag-of-words limitation, struggles with compositional semantics and relational reasoning.
+VQA-Score improves on this by leveraging likelihood estimation via question answering, but still lacks sensitivity to implicit visual understanding and world knowledge grounding.
+To address these limitations, we propose a multi-faceted evaluation protocol to rigorously assess the quality of generated images, focusing on four key aspects: Consistency, Realism, Aesthetic Quality, and a composite metric, WiScore.

 Consistency evaluates the accuracy and completeness with which the generated image reflects the user's prompt, capturing all key elements and nuances.
 Realism assesses the realism of the image, considering adherence to physical laws, accurate material representation, and coherent spatial relationships, determining how closely the image resembles a real photograph.
 Aesthetic Quality measures the overall artistic appeal and visual quality of the image, encompassing aspects such as composition, color harmony, and artistic style.
 WiScore, the central metric, emphasizes the accuracy of the depicted objects or entities within the generated image, directly reflecting our benchmark's focus on world knowledge utilization.
-It is calculated as a weighted value of the other three metrics:
+Each component score ranges from 0 to 2, and WiScore normalizes their weighted sum to the range $[0,1]$: